Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Method

-To realize the advanced model, we employ of a three-model which was formulated in Refs. \cite{2009NuPhA.824...37V}, \cite{2009PAN....72.1450N}.
-Within this model\ a three-cluster configuration is transformed into a set of binary channels, i.e. in several pairs of interacting nuclei, and one of the interacting nuclei is considered as a two-cluster system.
-In Refs. \cite{2009NuPhA.824...37V}, \cite{2009PAN....72.1450N} the model has been applied to study nuclei $^{7}$Be and $^{7}$Li with three-cluster configurations $\alpha+d+n$ and $\alpha+d+p$ respectively.
-The \ structure of the $^{10}$B nucleus has been investigated in Ref. \cite{2014UkrJPh..59.1065N} by employing three-cluster configurations $\alpha+\alpha+d$.
-Recently, the model which involves two three-cluster configurations $\alpha+p+n$ and $t+d+p$ has been used in Ref. \cite{KALZIGITOV2021APP} to study resonance states of $^{6}$Li in a wide energy range.
+To realize the advanced model, we employ the three-cluster model which was proposed in Refs. \cite{2009NuPhA.824...37V, 2009PAN....72.1450N}.
+Within this model, a three-cluster configuration is transformed into a set of binary channels, i.e., in several pairs of interacting nuclei, and one of the interacting nuclei is considered as a two-cluster system.
+In Refs. \cite{2009NuPhA.824...37V, 2009PAN....72.1450N}, the model has been applied to study nuclei $^{7}$Be and $^{7}$Li with three-cluster configurations $^4$He+$d+n$ and $^4$He+$d+p$, respectively.
+The structure of the $^{10}$B nucleus has been investigated in Ref. \cite{2014UkrJPh..59.1065N} by employing the three-cluster configuration $^4$He+$^4$He+$d$.
+Recently, the model which involves two three-cluster configurations $^4$He+$p+n$ and $^3$H+$d+p$ was used in Ref. \cite{KALZIGITOV2021APP} to study the resonance states of $^{6}$Li in a wide energy range.

-The model involves the Gaussian basis to determine bound-state wave functions of two-cluster subsystems and oscillator basis to describe scattering of the third cluster on a bound state of two-cluster subsystem.
-The abbreviation AMGOB is used to distinguish this model. \ In the AMGOB, two-cluster (\ref{eq:M03}) and three-cluster (\ref{eq:M02}) wave functions are represented as
+The model involves the Gaussian basis functions to determine bound-state wave functions of two-cluster subsystems and the oscillator basis functions to describe the scattering of the third cluster on a bound state of the two-cluster subsystem.
+The abbreviation AMGOB is used to distinguish this model.
+In the AMGOB, two-cluster (\ref{eq:M03}) and three-cluster (\ref{eq:M02}) wave functions are represented as

 where